The Dean Martin Celebrity Roast: Format

-The Roast

-Every roast of the show began with an introduction by the roastmaster himself, that tell fictitious facts about the celebrity in question, describing some real aspects of their work.
-After the introduction the roasters start to roast the main roastee, using always fictional trivia but meanwhile describing real facts about them, and in the end the roastee would celebrate their experience at the roast, thank everyone and the roastmaster for the evening.

-Some of the fictional trivia used in the show are inspired by real aspects of the roastee's life.
-For example, during the roast of Bette Davis, veteran actor Henry Fonda narrated that I've been close to Bette Davis for thirty-eight years - and I have the cigarette burns to prove it.
-During that same roast Fonda narrated that, during the shooting of the New Orleans's burning scene, the fire that was coming from the scene was all from Davis's cigarettes.
+Every roast began with an introduction by roastmaster Martin, with jokes about the celebrity in question.
+He would then introduce each member of the dais, who would take turns adding insults or jokes about the honoree.
+For example, during the roast of Bette Davis, veteran actor Henry Fonda said that I've been close to Bette Davis for thirty-eight years - and I have the cigarette burns to prove it.
+In the end, the honoree would have their chance to insult the roastmaster and members of the dais.

-Trivia

 In two instances, a pair of celebrities were roasted at the same time: Jack Klugman and Tony Randall, and Dan Rowan and Dick Martin.
-Only one person was honored posthumously, George Washington, who was honored for the upcoming United States Bicentennial.
-(The veteran historical impersonator Jan Leighton portrayed Washington for the episode while Audrey Meadows portrayed his wife, Martha.)
+Only one person was honored posthumously, George Washington, who was honored for the upcoming United States Bicentennial (veteran historical impersonator Jan Leighton portrayed Washington for the episode while Audrey Meadows portrayed his wife, Martha).
 Michael Landon, Redd Foxx, Joe Namath, and Jack Klugman (with Tony Randall in 1973 and alone in 1978) were the only celebrities roasted twice; Landon's second time, in 1984, being the final roast.
 Don Rickles hosted the roast of Dean Martin and assumed the role of Roastmaster.

 Comedian and poet Nipsey Russell and impressionist Rich Little appeared the most often on the roast with each appearing 24 times.
 While most of the participants were comedians known for their work in such events, occasionally unexpected participants would be featured, such as British pop singer Petula Clark who was recruited to help roast TV actor William Conrad in 1973.